nick-randal/UsefulCSharp/Randal/Randal.QuickXml/Readme.md

 -CData - enclosed in [data]
 -Comments - marked with !comment

-The following code can be plugged in to Linqpad
+The following code can be plugged in to Linqpad.
-Added the nuget package Randal.QuickXml
+Ad the nuget package Randal.QuickXml
 ```csharp
 var qxml = @"
 Directory